Relationships in Cube Alchemy

 Cardinality

-• It does not enforce specific cardinality constraints like one-to-many or many-to-one; many-to-many is the default relationship.
+Cube Alchemy takes a flexible approach: It does not enforce specific cardinality constraints like one-to-many or many-to-one.

 Fact and Dimension Tables

-As a data analyst you might be already familiar with dimensional modeling principles used in data warehousing and business intelligence.
+Data analysts are often familiar with dimensional modeling principles used in data warehousing and business intelligence.
 These typically involve:

-• Fact tables: Contain quantitative data that represent events or transactions (sales, orders, shipments).
+Fact tables: Contain quantitative data that represent events or transactions (sales, orders, shipments).

-• Cube Alchemy does not explicitly enforce Fact and Dimension table distinctions.
+It does not explicitly enforce Fact and Dimension table distinctions.

 Visualization